Study smarter with Fiveable

 Which two declensions contain primarily feminine nouns, and what are their characteristic genitive singular endings?

-Compare and contrast how neuter nouns behave in second declension (bellum) versus third declension (nōmen)—what rule do they share, and how do their plural forms differ?
+Compare how neuter nouns behave in second declension (bellum) versus third declension (nōmen).
+What rule do they share, and how do their plural forms differ?

-A student sees agricolam and assumes it's feminine because it's first declension.
+A student sees agricolam and assumes the person referred to is female because it's first declension.
 Explain why this creates a translation problem and how natural vs. grammatical gender works.

-If an FRQ asks you to identify the case of manūs in a sentence, what challenge does this form present, and what strategies would you use to determine whether it's nominative singular, genitive singular, or nominative plural?
+If you need to identify the case of manūs in a sentence, what challenge does this form present, and what strategies would you use to determine whether it's genitive singular or nominative plural?